pixijs/extension-scripts/README.md

 # PixiJS Extension Scripts

-Contains all the tools common for building extensions.
+Contains all the tools common for building extensions for PixiJS.
+While this tool is rather generic and can be used for variety of purposes, it has convenient defaults that are specifically designed for PixiJS v7+.

 ## Getting Started